bensmiller/detection-limit-fitting/README.md

 The data and fitted model should be plotted in the box on the left, and the LOD and fit statistics in the box underneath.

 If the fit is unsuccessful, try a different model.
-If still unsuccessful, please email me and include your data file: ben.miller.13@ucl.ac.uk.
+If still unsuccessful, please use the forum to discuss.

 Save Figure: to save the plot in various formats